Open notebook, laptop and pen on desk, planning a virtual assistant hire

 Two real options:

-• NZ-based VA: $35–$90 NZD/hour.
+• NZ-based VA: $35 to $90 NZD/hour.
 Best for in-person work, NZ-only data residency requirements, bicultural roles, or first-6-months founders who need someone they can sit next to.

-• Filipino VA via managed service: $8–$20 NZD/hour.
-Best for execution-heavy work — admin, bookkeeping, marketing, customer support, ecom ops, real estate admin.
-70–85% cheaper for comparable output.
+• Filipino VA via managed service: $8 to $20 NZD/hour.
+Best for execution-heavy work, admin, bookkeeping, marketing, customer support, ecom ops, real estate admin.
+70 to 85% cheaper for comparable output.

 For 80% of NZ small businesses, the Filipino route wins on total economics.
 For a deeper breakdown see our Filipino VA vs NZ Local VA comparison and the full 2026 pricing guide.